bassosimone/ffi-utils/measurement_kit/ffi/README.md

 The available log levels are:

-- `"ERR"`: an error message
+- `"ERR"`: Only emit error messages

-- `"WARNING"`: a warning message
+- `"WARNING"`: Also emit warning messages

-- `"INFO"`: an informational message
+- `"INFO"`: Also emit informational messages

-- `"DEBUG"`: a debugging message
+- `"DEBUG"`: Also emit debug messages

-- `"DEBUG2"`: a really specific debugging message
+- `"DEBUG2"`: Emit all log messages

 When you specify a log level in the settings, only messages with a log level equal or greater than the specified one are emitted.
 For example, if you